The Met Office Case Study

-Headquartered in Exeter, England, the Met Office is a widely respected national weather service in the United Kingdom.
-A Trading Fund within the Department of Business, Energy & Industrial Strategy, the organization has been providing weather information for more than 160 years, including seven-day forecasts, surface pressure charts, pollen forecasts, long-range weather outlooks, and more.
-It delivers critical data to industries including defense, energy, transport, civil contingency, and aviation.
-The Met Office also provides world-class guidance on the science of climate change and is the primary focus in the UK for climate science.
+The Met Office is a national weather service in the United Kingdom.
+A part of the government’s Department of Business, Energy & Industrial Strategy, the organization delivers critical meteorological data to industries including defense, energy, transport, civil contingency, and aviation.

-Meteorological data is stored and processed on-site, but the Met Office needed an agile and cost-effective way to make it possible for citizens, businesses, and governments to consume its data on demand.
-Its on-premises implementation is a particularly sophisticated environment that is a challenge to secure and accredit.
-“The hard part is turning that huge amount of data into usable and communicable information that can be transferred in a highly secure architecture,” says James Tomkins, head of enterprise IT architecture at Met Office.
+The Met Office needed an agile and cost-effective way for consumers to access its data on demand.
+Its on-premises IT was a challenge to secure and accredit.
+“The hard part was turning that huge amount of data into usable and communicable information that could be transferred in a highly secure architecture,” says Tomkins.

-In determining its technology strategy, the Met Office chose Amazon Web Services (AWS) to support the Met Office Weather App, available for iPhone and Android phones.
+The Met Office selected Amazon Web Services (AWS) to support the Met Office Weather App, available for iPhone and Android.
 “Choosing AWS was initially a tactical choice,” says Tomkins.
 “It was the only way we could see to deliver this service.
 All the data accessible from the app is hosted on AWS.”

 The organization’s AWS architecture includes Amazon Elastic Compute Cloud (Amazon EC2), a web service that automatically scales and provides Met Office with complete control of its computing resources.
 The Met Office also uses AWS Lambda, which makes it possible to run backend code without provisioning servers.
 Lambda responds to events including object uploads to buckets in Amazon Simple Storage Service (Amazon S3), updates to tables in Amazon Relational Database Service (Amazon RDS), or in-app activity.

 To respond to peak demands for read-heavy, weather-related queries, the Met Office deployed Amazon ElastiCache to retrieve data from fast, managed in-memory caches.
-This technology is used to build distributed data-collection systems and handle real-time statistics and metadata associated with mobile applications; it is ideal for solutions that involve complex mathematical calculations because it can cache computational results.
+This technology is used to build distributed data collection systems and handle real-time statistics and metadata associated with mobile applications.

 The organization recently began exploring Amazon API Gateway to create, publish, monitor, and secure a series of data APIs that facilitate the dynamic sharing of content ranging from site-specific seven-day forecasts for locations around the globe, syndicated content, and warnings of severe UK-based weather.
 Users can personalize forecast consumption.

-Since the Met Office Weather App went live in January 2016, it has attracted more than half a million users.
-“We’re thinking deeply about how to use the cloud more strategically,” says Tomkins.
-“The APIs we are now building are going to underpin all our data delivery in a move away from the FTP-based delivery model we have traditionally used.”
+Since the Met Office Weather App went live in January 2016, it has attracted 6.3 million users.
+“We are now using the cloud more strategically,” says Tomkins.
+“The APIs we are building underpin all our data delivery in a move away from the FTP-based delivery model we traditionally used.”

 The organization engaged Cloudreach, an AWS Premier Partner, to support operations for the Met Office Weather App.
 By using the Amazon Cloud Adoption Framework, the Met Office determined it had room to grow in terms of its cloud maturity, so it engaged Cloudreach consultants to optimize internal capabilities.
 “We used Cloudreach to help us deliver our services,” says Tomkins, “so we could accelerate maturity in various disciplines in the cloud space.”